thanks4opensource/tri2b-quad4me/README.md

         R    READ State
         W    WRIT State

-A message starts when one or more nodes which have a message to send  place the first of their arbitration (priority) bits on their DATA ports, then lower their ALRT ports, and finally raise their LTCH ports.
+A message starts when one or more nodes which have data to send place the first of their arbitration (priority) bits on their DATA ports, then lower their ALRT ports, and finally raise their LTCH ports.
 When LTCH goes high (wired-AND), all (sending) nodes have placed their data and the DATA line is ready to be read.

 When all other nodes detect a falling edge on their ALRT ports, they likewise set their DATA output.
-If they have data to send and have detected the falling edge (or have been interrupt-triggered by it, see [To interrupt or not to interrupt](#to_interrupt_or_not_to_interrupt), below) before they have initiated the message sequence themselves as per the preceding paragraph, they place their first arbitration bit.
+If they have data to send and have detected the falling edge (or have been interrupt-triggered by it, see [To interrupt or not to interrupt](#to_interrupt_or_not_to_interrupt), below) before they have initiated the message sequence themselves, they place their first arbitration bit.
 If they don't have data to send, they raise their DATA output high (see ["non-competing nodes"](#non_competing_nodes), below).
-They then lower their ALRT output, and raise their LTCH output  **This is the "clockless" / "no timing requirements" basis of the protocols** -- no State transition into READ state can take place until **all** nodes have raised their LTCH ports due to the open-drain, wired-AND nature of the lines.
+They then lower their ALRT output, and raise their LTCH output.

+**This is the "clockless" / "no timing requirements" basis of the protocols**.
+No state transition into READ state can take place until **all** nodes have raised their LTCH ports due to the open-drain, wired-AND nature of the lines.

 Every node then reads the input bit on its DATA port, lowers its LTCH port, and finally raises its ALRT port.
 The ALRT line going high is a signal that all nodes have read the data line, and all can transition to the next WRIT State.

 This per-bit sequence continues through the [arbitration](#arbitration_phase) phase and similarly for the metadata and data phase.
 The only difference is that during the metadata and data phases only one node (the arbitration winner) is placing data bits on the data line -- all others leave their DATA ports high so as not to interfere.
+(See [The failed promise of hardware swapover](#the_failed_promise_of_hardware_swapover), below.)

-Note that the exact order of the above sequences of events -- the raises and lowers of the handshake lines -- is critical.
+Note that the exact order of the above sequences of events -- the raises and lowers of the handshake lines -- is absolutely critical.
 See [(Almost) Timing-free](#almost_timing_free), below.

 ### quad4me protocol  <a name="quad4me_protocol"></a>